 Q: Are pregnant patients more susceptible to infection or at increased risk for severe illness with COVID-19?

-In general, pregnant patients experience changes in their bodies that can increase their risk of severe infection.
+In general, pregnant patients experience changes in their bodies that can increase their risk of severe infection, and should therefore take early action to avoid a high-risk pregnancy.
 Plus, pregnant women naturally have a suppressed immune system.
 But since COVID-19’s biggest target appears to be the elderly, it has not been especially bad for pregnant folks.
 That said, pregnant patients with underlying medical problems should be especially careful.
 Lastly, so far, there has been no known vertical transmission from the mother to the baby.

 Q: I am pregnant and planning to travel.
 Should I cancel my trip?